pmcrockett/Celqi/README.md

 DEFINING BANKS AND OBJECTS

 Each bank is a sub-array within getModels()'s models array.
 Each object definition within a bank is a two-element array whose first element is a string containing the object's display name and whose second element is a string containing the object's filepath as returned by the FUZE media browser.
+If the name is an empty string (""), the object will be auto-named based on the filepath.

 Optionally, the first element of a bank may be a single-element array that provides a bank name.
 If this bank name isn't given, the bank will be auto-named.

-Here is an example of what the full models array looks like:
+Here is an example of what a full models array looks like:

 var models = [
-	// Bank 1
 	[
 		["Nature 1"], // Bank name (optional)
 		["Stump", "Kenney/Trunk_01"], // Object name, object filepath ["Shrub 1", "Kenney/Plant_1_01"],
 		["Shrub 2", "Kenney/Plant_2_01"]
 	],
-	// Bank 2
-	[
-		["Nature 2"],
-		["River (Dirt)", "Kenney/Plate_River_Dirt_01"],
-		["River Corner (Dirt)", "Kenney/Plate_River_Corner_Dirt_01"],
-		["Rock", "Kenney/Rock_1_01"]
+	[	// No bank name given, so bank will be auto-named ["", "Kenney/Plate_River_Dirt_01"], // Object will be auto-named "Plate River Dirt 01" ["", "Kenney/Plate_River_Corner_Dirt_01"], // Object will be auto-named "Plate River Corner Dirt 01" ["", "Kenney/Rock_1_01"] // Object will be auto-named "Rock 1 01"
 	]
 ]

+Objects may have whatever names you want, but each name must be unique regardless of what bank the object is in.

+FUZE has an internal memory limit of 124 models loaded, so you cannot create more than 124 object definitions.
+Exceeding this limit will produce an error message when Celqi launches.
+The default "Castle Demo" bank can be safely deleted to free up model space if you are not using the definitions in your own maps.

-You may add as many banks as you want, and each bank may have as many objects as you want.
-Objects may also have whatever names you want, but each name must be unique regardless of what bank the object is in.
-If the code will not run after creating banks and objects, make sure that all array items are separated by commas, that the final element of each array does not end with a comma, and that all bank/object names and filepaths are enclosed in double quotes.
+If Celqi will not run after creating banks and objects, make sure that all array items are separated by commas, that the final element of each array does not end with a comma, and that all bank/object names and filepaths are enclosed in double quotes.

 MODIFYING BANKS AND OBJECTS